Raltegravir (By mouth)

 - Blistering, peeling, or severe skin rash

-- Fever, chills, cough, sore throat, or muscle or joint pain
+- Fever, chills, cough, sore throat, or joint pain

 If you notice other side effects that you think are caused by this medicine, tell your doctor